dustinpfister/blog_posts/_posts/blog-post-plan-for-2021.md

 ### 1.1 - Still write around 180+ posts a year

 Thus far it would seem that I am writing about 180 posts a year give or take.
 This is becuase I still think that I sould write about every day more or less.
 I do like the idea of pushing out just one post a week, or even per month, however I feel as though I still need to learn how to earn that right first.
 I am not sure what the best course of action is to get there, it seems like I think that I just need to write every day, and write a lot, to learn how to write not so often.
-On the surface that might sound like madness, but often there is a method behind what migth seem to be madness.
+On the surface that might sound like madness, but often there is a method behind what might seem to be madness.

 ### 1.2 - Focus more on the quality of the writing, not just meeting numbers with post and word count.

 What exsactly is good writing?
 That is indeed a good question?
 I have read one good book on the subject that I have enjoyed greatly that I think I might read again at some point, that book is "On Writing" By Stephen King.
 Of course Stephen King is a Novalist rather than a blogger, or course he writes fiction in the form of horror stories rather than blog posts on jigh level computer programing.
 Still I think much of what he wrote on the subject applys to writing in general.

+### 1.3 - Edit older posts that need some attention

+I do not intend to just write a post on something and move on.
+In fact I consider all of my post thus far, and any additional posts that I will be writing as works in progress.
+I never truly finish a post, everything might need a little revizment now and then.
+Still I need to take carse as to how much time I invest into editing older posts, I do not want to let this eat up the whole of my day.
+It seems like that is something that has been hapenning now and then thus far.

 ## 2 - The canvas examples collection will continue to be the new long term project